top of page

 • that Somerset County selection of the Maryland State approved Curriculum is Censorship;

-Currently, legal counsel ensured that Somerset County's Education Article, Subtitle 12 has been amended to update archaic sections of Maryland Education Article specifically reserved for Somerset County and that process has been successful.
+Currently, legal counsel ensured that Somerset County's Education Article, Subtitle 12 has been amended to update archaic sections of the Maryland Education Article specifically reserved for Somerset County, and that process has been successful.

-Somerset county provided hundreds of pages of documents to ACLU properly categorized into 3 categories:
+Somerset county provided hundreds of pages of documents to the ACLU properly categorized into 3 categories:

 A) Documents subject to MPIA have been provided.